North Dakota - The State with Four Forgettable Nicknames

 Want to experience North Dakota for yourself?
 Then Teresa recommends ...

 I have only seen North Dakota from I-29.
 I stopped for gas and purposefully walked to the parking lot edge and put my feet on the state’s soil, so I have been there, but barely.
 I regrettably have not had the pleasure of seeing anything else of the state -- not the Peace Garden on the Canadian border, not the Plains Art Museum in Fargo, nor the Art Deco capitol building in Bismarck.
-I have had the pleasure of reading Louise Erdrich’s novels.
-Check her out if you can.
+I have had the pleasure of reading Louise Erdrich’s award-winning novel, "The Round House."
+Check it out if you like dark fiction.

 Time for the whole truth